microsoft/autogen/dotnet/nuget/NUGET.md

 ## AutoGen

+### Update on 0.0.5
+- Simplify `IAgent` interface by removing `ChatLLM` Property
+- Add `GenerateReplyOptions` to `IAgent.GenerateReplyAsync` which allows user to specify or override the options when generating reply

 ### Update on 0.0.4
 - Move out dependency of Semantic Kernel
 - Add type `IChatLLM` as connector to LLM